-Even before the birth of Tertullian, the Saviour had promised before His passion the coming of the Holy Spirit, saying: It is expedient that I go, for if I do not go, the Comforter will not come.
+Even before the birth of Tertullian, the Saviour had promised the coming of the Holy Spirit before His passion, saying: It is expedient that I go, for if I do not go, the Comforter will not come.
 And again: I will pray for the Father, and another Comforter will send to you: The Spirit of truth, Who from the Father goeth forth.

 Tertullian heard about the words of the Savior.
-And then began to teach people that the Trinity means 3 distinct persons in one.
-Which is is the Father, the Son, and the Holy Spirit.
-The Holy Spirit came down in the form of tongues of fire, to show that He is in connection with the living Word.
+And then began to teach people that the Trinity means three distinct persons in one.
+Which is the Father, the Son, and the Holy Spirit.
+The Holy Spirit came down in the form of tongues of fire to show that He is in connection with the living Word.
 Or because the Apostles were to teach the multitudes and bring them to Christ.
 And through the intercession of the Word.
-Then He came down in the form of fire, to show on the one hand that God is a consuming fire.
-And on the other for the need of cleansing; and He divided Himself into tongues for graces.
+Then He came down in the form of fire to show, on the one hand, that God is a consuming fire.
+And on the other, for the need of cleansing, He divided Himself into tongues for graces.

 Where did the Trinity come from?

 The teaching about the Holy Tertullian Trinity is the foundation of the Christian faith.
-This mystery of the divine Being is beyond human reason but is revealed to men through God’s care, it is received by faith.
-From heaven, man has been able to enjoy the infinite love that links the three divine Persons: Father, Son, and Holy Spirit.
+This mystery of the divine Being is beyond human reason but is revealed to men through God’s care.
+It is received by faith.
+From heaven, man can enjoy the infinite love that links the three divine Persons: Father, Son, and Holy Spirit.

-The Trinity has dated back to before Tertullian, from the time Jesus was on Earth.
+The Trinity dates back to Tertullian, from when Jesus was on Earth.
 From Jesus came the Trinity.
 He prophesied in 0033 AD that he would send the Holy Spirit to Earth.
-The Holy Spirit came ten days after the ascension, and not immediately after the ascension, to make the Disciples wait for Him even more eagerly.
+The Holy Spirit came ten days after the ascension and not immediately after the ascension to make the Disciples wait for Him even more eagerly.
 Tradition says that every day one of the angelic bands came to worship the Body of Christ.
 So the Holy Spirit is the third person of the Trinity.

-After the outpouring of the Holy Spirit, the first Christian community was established and the visible Church came into being.
-The Church in which Jesus Christ is present through the Holy Spirit brings the Holy Tertullian Trinity to earth so that people can enter into communion with it.
+After the outpouring of the Holy Spirit, the first Christian community was established, and the visible Church came into being.
+The Church in which Jesus Christ is present through the Holy Spirit brings the Holy Tertullian Trinity to earth so people can enter communion with it.

 When did the concept of the Trinity originate?

 God is one according to His being.
-God’s revelation teaches us that God, one according to his being, is in three persons: Father, Son, and Holy Spirit.
-These three persons or divine hypostases make up the Holy Trinity, teaching difficult for the human mind to understand and made known to us by divine revelation.
+God’s revelation teaches us that according to his being, God is in three persons: Father, Son, and Holy Spirit.
+These three persons or divine hypostases make up the Holy Trinity, teaching challenging for the human mind to understand and made known to us by divine revelation.

 Jesus often confessed to the Father and promised the Apostles that He would send the Holy Spirit to continue His work.
 Therefore, the earliest Christian confessions of faith focused on the teaching of a divine Being who is hypostasized in three Persons.
-Over time, heresies related to this teaching arose and, therefore, the need was felt for a dogma, a Symbol of Faith, which succinctly formulated the belief in the three Persons of the Holy Trinity.
+Over time, heresies related to this teaching arose.
+Therefore, the need was felt for a dogma, a Symbol of Faith, which succinctly formulated the belief in the three Persons of the Holy Trinity.